-II.
 General Guidelines for the Mississippi River

-- All members should familiarize themselves with shallow water, stumps, rocks, seasonal problems and landmarks. - Infrequently, items have been hurled from the bridges that span the Mississippi River towards watercraft on the river, particularly railroad bridges.
+All members should familiarize themselves with shallow water, stumps, rocks, seasonal problems and landmarks.
+Infrequently, items have been hurled from the bridges that span the Mississippi River towards watercraft on the river, particularly railroad bridges.
 It is best to ignore these people and avoid passing directly under them.
-Notify a Coach ASAP if this does occur and/or call 911 to report. - Individuals do fish on the river and their fishing lines reach into the paths of rowing shells.
+Notify a Coach ASAP if this does occur and/or call 911 to report.
+Individuals do fish on the river and their fishing lines reach into the paths of rowing shells.
 Be aware of fishermen and their lines.
 Do not go underneath a fishing line or through a fishing line.
 The hooks are very dangerous and can hook onto a rower.
-Instead make sure to go outside the fishing line. - Sandbars although these are generally not a problem, when the water level is especially low, row at least a boat length from shore. - Debris The Mississippi River is often marred by trash and other flotsam as well as logs of varying size that can cause considerable damage to a rowing shell.
-Extra vigilance is needed in faster currents and higher water levels as these items sometimes float just under the surface of the water. - Deadheads are a free floating log mired in the riverbed, usually with one end pointing up toward the surface of the water.
-These can occur almost anywhere in the river, near shore or in the middle of the channel. - Rowers share the river with motor boats, jet skis, canoes, kayaks and cruise boats.
+Instead make sure to go outside the fishing line.
+Sandbars, although generally not a problem, these can surface when the water level is especially low.
+Row at least a boat length from shore.

+The Mississippi River is often marred by trash and other flotsam as well as logs of varying size that can cause considerable damage to a rowing shell.
+Extra vigilance is needed in faster currents and higher water levels as these items sometimes float just under the surface of the water.
+Deadheads are a free floating log mired in the riverbed, usually with one end pointing up toward the surface of the water.
+These can occur almost anywhere in the river, near shore or in the middle of the channel.

+Rowers share the river with motor boats, jet skis, canoes, kayaks and cruise boats.
 Legally, motor boats and jet skis are required to decrease speed in order to minimize wake when coming upon rowers.
 Unfortunately, this doesn't always happen and you may need to stop rowing and wait for these watercraft and their wakes to pass.
-Large cruise/paddle boats have the right of way and need not stop for rowers. - Never turn a shell near, under or immediately upriver of a bridge pylon.
+Large cruise/paddle boats have the right of way and need not stop for rowers.
+Be courteous to others on the water.
+Be aware of powerboats and treat them with respect.

+Never turn a shell near, under or immediately upriver of a bridge pylon.
 The current can push a turning shell into a bridge piling, so make sure the shell is far enough away or down river of a bridge before turning.
+Stay clear of bridge abutments and other man-made or natural obstacles.